 Further, a 60-day notice must: (1) be in writing; (2) unequivocally demand termination of the tenancy in no less than 60 days; and (3) contain a statement regarding reclaiming abandoned personal property.
 (Civ.
 Code §§ 1946, 1946 (h); Turney v.
 Collins (1941) 48 Cal.2d 381, 391-392.)
 Accordingly, if a notice does not contain all of the following, it will be deemed invalid and will affect the landlords ability to bring an unlawful detainer action.
 Further, rent controlled jurisdictions may impose additional notice requirements.

-For assistance with evicting your tenant in order to pursue an unlawful detainer action, please do not hesitate to contact Schorr Law at 310-954-1877, firstname.lastname@example.org or by filling in the contact form on the right hand side of this page.
+For assistance with evicting your tenant in order to pursue an unlawful detainer action, please do not hesitate to contact Schorr Law at (310) 954-1877, firstname.lastname@example.org or by filling out our contact form on the Contact Us page.